• Skip to primary navigation

 • Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4, and grease and line three 8" cake tins (that are at least 2" deep)

-• Make the sponge by mixing the butter, peanut butter and caster sugar in a large bowl ideally using an electric mixer
+• Make the sponge by mixing the butter or baking spread, peanut butter and caster sugar in a large bowl ideally using an electric mixer

-• Add the eggs and whisk until fully incorporated
+• Add the eggs and mix until fully incorporated

-• Add the self raising flour and whisk in gently until you can't see any flour anymore
+• Add the self raising flour and fold in gently until you can't see any flour anymore

 • Divide the mixture between the tins, use scales for accuracy if you like